keephq/keep/docs/docs/providers/what-is-a-provider.md

 sidebar_position: 2
 ---

-# ❓ What is a Keep Provider?
+# ❓ What is a Provider

 ### TL;DR